 Tooth Extraction Procedure

-When performing a tooth extraction procedure, Dr. Steven Hill or Dr. Robert Ioppolo will use local anesthesia to prevent any pain or discomfort, unless the patient is undergoing multiple extractions or a more complicated extraction.
-For a longer or more complicated procedure, our oral surgeons may administer IV sedation to put the patient in a sleep-like state during the surgery.
-During your consultation, our oral surgeons can discuss your anesthesia options before deciding on a treatment plan.
+When performing a tooth extraction procedure, Dr. Robert Ioppolo will use local anesthesia to prevent any pain or discomfort, unless the patient is undergoing multiple extractions or a more complicated extraction.
+For a longer or more complicated procedure, he may administer IV sedation to put the patient in a sleep-like state during the surgery.
+During your consultation, he can discuss your anesthesia options before deciding on a treatment plan.

 After your consultation, you will return for your surgical procedure.
 First, your surgeon will administer your chosen anesthesia.
 Then, the tooth or teeth in question will be removed.
 For simple extractions, the tooth will be loosened and removed.
 If the tooth is especially large or difficult to remove, your surgeon may remove the tooth in small sections.
 For teeth that are trapped beneath the gums or broken around the gum line, a surgical extraction will be necessary.
 For a surgical extraction, some of the gum and bone tissue around the tooth may need to be moved or removed.
 Once the tooth is removed, your surgeon will ensure that all signs of infection are gone before suturing the surgical site.